 5. Strolling through the Fort Worth Water Gardens

 The Water Gardens in Fort Worth are truly breathtaking.
 Designed by Phillip Johnson in 1974, the Water Gardens offer an oasis in the dry Great Plains of Texas.
-Three unqiue pools are featured in this park: the aerating pool, the quiet pool and the active pool.
-Feel the cool mist of falling water while you dip you feet into the pools.
+Three unique pools are featured in this park: the aerating pool, the quiet pool, and the active pool.
+Feel the cool mist of falling water while you dip your feet into the pools.